Piracy in Indonesia: Reasons for pirate attacks

-Recent cases
+Cases in the 21st century

-Over the last ten years, the number of pirate attacks in Indonesia has dropped.
+Over the last twenty years, the number of pirate attacks in Indonesia has dropped.
 However, there are still numerous reports on piracy occurring along coastal areas and gulfs.
 In 2011, 15 attacks were recorded in the month of January alone, where five attacks amounted to the total number of crimes during the first quarter of that respective year.
 In addition, during the month of September in that same year, two incidents of pirate attacks were reported.
 The first group consisted of four Indonesian pirates who were being arrested where they confessed that they aided and abetted a larger syndicate that operated in the Strait of Malacca.
 The second group of attackers during that month included six Indonesian men who were being detained.
 They were suspects for a group of Indonesian pirates that allegedly boarded a merchant vessel in Singapore.
 During the attack, warning shots were being fired and the pirates fled the scene.
 It is believed that the group arrived from Batam, an island that was closely situated to the Strait.

 In 2012, four pirates boarded a Bulk Carrier in Gresik Inner Anchorage, Indonesia, and entered the forward ship's store.
 They managed to escape when a crew spotted them, but the pirates made off with a few property from the store.